Get to know California alcohol laws for your RBS certification

 Sales and Service Restrictions

 Selling or purchasing alcohol between 2 a.m. and 6 a.m. is prohibited in California.
 Knowingly consuming alcohol during these hours is also unlawful.
 Violations of these regulations are considered misdemeanors, which can result in penalties such as fines of up to $1,000 and/or six months of imprisonment.
-Bars are required to cease alcohol sales at 2 a.m., and patrons must vacate the premises by 3 a.m. unless stated otherwise by city ordinances.
+Bars must cease alcohol sales at 2 a.m., and patrons must vacate the premises by 3 a.m. unless city ordinances state otherwise.

-It is also essential for servers and establishments to exercise caution and responsibility when serving alcohol.
-Selling, furnishing, or giving alcoholic beverages to obviously intoxicated individuals is a misdemeanor offense, carrying penalties of up to $1,000 in fines and/or six months in county jail.
-Preventing overconsumption and monitoring the intoxication levels of patrons are crucial aspects of responsible beverage service.
+Servers and establishments must also exercise caution and responsibility when serving alcohol.
+Selling, furnishing, or giving alcoholic beverages to obviously intoxicated individuals is a misdemeanor offense, punishable by up to $1,000 in fines and/or six months in county jail.
+Preventing overconsumption and monitoring patrons’ intoxication levels are crucial aspects of responsible beverage service.

 Alcohol-Related Offenses and Consequences